Skip to main content

 When the NIH releases new stipend levels, a postdoc’s minimum annual salary/stipend will be increased to reflect the new level as follows:

-Postdoctoral Scholar, Research (9145 VU) or Research Fellow (9132 VUMC):
+Postdoctoral Scholar, Research (9145 VU) or Research Fellow (9132 VUMC)

 When the NIH releases new FY rates, the OPA determines a specific date for using the new rates for all new appointments/reappointments received from that date onwards.
 This date is communicated by OPA to all schools and departments.
 The OPA does not reissue appointment/reappointment letters sent prior to the specified date.
-Any salary adjustments that a department chooses to make can be done at the department level through Oracle (VU postdocs) or ePac (VUMC postdocs).
+Any salary adjustments that a department chooses to make can be done at the department level through Oracle (VU postdocs) or WorkDay (VUMC postdocs).

-Postdoctoral Scholar, Trainee (9146 VU) or Research Fellow Trainee (9134 VUMC):
+Postdoctoral Scholar, Trainee (9146 VU) or Research Fellow Trainee (9134 VUMC)

 When the most recent Notice of Award (NOGA) for a training grant or fellowship is awarded (and from what date), trainees should receive an increase.
 Specific questions regarding revised NOGA’s should be directed to the relevant program or training grant director.